decentraland/old-documentation/_posts/examples/2018-01-08-sample-scenes.md

 [Explore the scene](https://hypno-wheels-owyfnqfimw.now.sh/?position=0%2C-1)

+Read a tutorial [blog post](https://decentraland.org/blog/tutorials/intro-to-sdk-v5) about this scene.

 #### Shark animation

 This simple scene shows how to add animations to a `GLTFComponent` and handle click events.